tsuijonathan/vanguard-ab-test/README.md

 ## Methodology

 1) Data Cleaning and EDA
-Explored the data using Pandas, Matplotlib and Seaborn to identify data cleaning problems, patterns and trends to provide a client behavior analysis.
+- Explored the data using Pandas, Matplotlib and Seaborn to identify data cleaning problems, patterns and trends to provide a client behavior analysis.

 2) Calculated Key Performance Indicators
-Completion Rate: The proportion of users who reach the final ‘confirm’ step.
+- Completion Rate: The proportion of users who reach the final ‘confirm’ step.
-Time Spent on Each Step: The average duration users spend on each step.
+- Time Spent on Each Step: The average duration users spend on each step.
-Error Rates: If there’s a step where users go back to a previous step, it may indicate confusion or an error.
+- Error Rates: If there’s a step where users go back to a previous step, it may indicate confusion or an error.
 You should consider moving from a later step to an earlier one as an error.

 3) Hypothesis Testing
-We conducted 2 separate tests comparing the control and test groups from the A/B testing:
+- We conducted 2 separate tests comparing the control and test groups from the A/B testing:

 Two-Sample Z Test:
-H0: completion_rate_test <= completion_rate_control
+- H0: completion_rate_test <= completion_rate_control
-H1: completion_rate_test > completion_rate_control
+- H1: completion_rate_test > completion_rate_control

 Two-Sample T-Test:
-H0: avg_time_spent_per_step_younger >= avg_time_spent_per_step_older
+- H0: avg_time_spent_per_step_younger >= avg_time_spent_per_step_older
-H1: avg_time_spent_per_step_younger < avg_time_spent_per_step_older
+- H1: avg_time_spent_per_step_younger < avg_time_spent_per_step_older

 4) Experiment Evaluation
-Assessed whether the experiment was well-structured and recommended improvements
+- Assessed whether the experiment was well-structured and recommended improvements

 5) Data Visualization and Insights
-Utilized Tableau to create interactive dashboards with key findings.
+- Utilized Tableau to create interactive dashboards with key findings.

 6) Presentation
-Presentation slides explaining our process, findings, insights and recommendations with visuals are found at this link: https://www.canva.com/design/DAGXM2Uu19k/nMY5MEVzCy5PUiihnY_8-A/edit?utm_content=DAGXM2Uu19k&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton
+- Presentation slides explaining our process, findings, insights and recommendations with visuals are found in the links section.

 ## Libraries and Tools Used
 - Juypter